September 17, 2013

 For the full definition click here.
 For a handy comparison chart PDF comparing service versus emotional support animals, click here.
 For a comprehensive information PDF booklet courtesy of the National Network of ADA Centers, click here.

 - Service dog which assists an individual who has a mobility impairment with tasks including, but not limited to, providing balance and stability, retrieving items and pulling wheelchairs.

 - Guide Dog which assists an individual who is blind or visually impaired with tasks such as, but not limited to, aiding in navigation and alerting the individual to dangers such as moving cars.

 - Hearing Dog which assists an individual who is deaf or hearing impaired by alerting the individual to the presence of sounds or people.

 - Alert/Response Dog which alerts an individual to a seizure or other medical condition.

-- Psychiatric Service Dog which aids an individual with a cognitive, psychiatric or neurological disability.
+- Psychiatric Service Dog which provides specific tasks to mitigate a cognitive, psychiatric or neurological disability.

 - Therapy dogs, emotional support dogs and companion dogs are NOT service dogs under the ADA.

 Metro Mobility allows service animals to travel with owners on public transit, but made it clear that this does not include companion animals.
 According to the ADA, a companion does not qualify as a service animal, even though they may provide health benefits.
 Do you know the difference between a companion animal and a service animal?